ginogeorgiev/bachelor-project/README.md

  - or add the project to the Unity Hub and launch it from there

 ## Special Thanks
-Thanks to [Pauline](https://github.com/proehr) for helping me with the Mac-Build
+- to [Pauline](https://github.com/proehr) for letting me use her automated build tools for the mac-build

-And thanks to [Abdul](https://github.com/abdool-bot) for creating Dr.Patterns Idle- and Talking-Animations
+- to [Abdul](https://github.com/abdool-bot) for creating Dr.Patterns Idle- and Talking-Animations

+- to all the testers/players and their feedback